ava-labs/avalanche-docs/docs/community/tutorials-contest/2022/erc20-as-subnet-gas-token/README.md

 user and the bridge contract.

 Balance value seen on the Subnet depends on how you have funded your address.
-But balance values on avax should look like the following:
+But balance values on AVAX should look like the following:

 ```text
 MERC20 balance of the user:  1000000.0